proveskit/Documentation/docs/overview/overview.md

 ![Figure 5](images/squared_trio.png)
 <p align="center">The Journey of Pleiades - Squared</p>

 This satellite was built, tested, and delivered for launch in only 1 calendar week.
 In order to get this done we did a rapid rebuild of the Yearling-2 engineering model to become SN11.
-The main updates from the SN10 that flew in April and this satellite were some small udpates to the software, adding new redundant eletrical connections, along with some additional glue and conformal coating of the boards.
+The main updates from the SN10 that flew in April and this satellite were some small updates to the software, adding new redundant electrical connections, along with some additional glue and conformal coating of the boards.

 This satellite was launched on June 12, 2024.
 Due to an unexpectedly early deployment from the host vehicle the satellite was actually lost in space for the first 5 hours of its mission life.
-Through a herculean emergancy ground station effort from the amateur radio community though, contact was established and valuable mission telemetry was downlinked.
-This satellite unfortunately also suffered an early loss.
+Through a herculean emergency ground station effort from the amateur radio community though, contact was established and valuable mission telemetry was downlinked.
+This satellite unfortunately also suffered an early loss, but we were able to collect enough mission data to validate all of the core spacecraft systems.

 ![Figure 5](images/fig5.png)
 <p align="center">Figure 5: The Pleaides - Squared Satellite Right Before Integration!</p>